maslinych/corbama-build/README.md

 To run an online corpus search engine you'll need:

 * A [Sisyphus](http://sisyphus.ru/en/)-based GNU/Linux operation system on a server.
-* Packages `hasher hasher-priv screen` installed on a server.
+* Packages `hasher hasher-priv tmux` installed on a server.
 * A regular user on a sever with ssh access and setup for running two parallel hasher processes.
 To provide for the latter, you'll need to run as root:

 ```bash